nunobrum/spicelib/README.md

   * Improving the get_measure_value() method to be able to return the value of a measure in a specific step.
 * Version 0.6
-  * Implementing a conversion from Qspice Schematics .qsch to spice files
+  * Implementing a conversion from QSPICE Schematics .qsch to spice files
   * Improving the Analysis Toolkit to support adding instructions directly to the WorstCase and Montecarlo classes.
   * Using dataclasses to store the fourier information on LTSpiceLogReader.